 3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Venice is one of the most popular places in Italy and all of Europe, and it’s not hard to see why when you visit!
-From the Grand Canal to Doge’s Palace and Basilica di San Marco, there’s so much to see there.
+There’s so much to see from the Grand Canal to Doge’s Palace and Basilica di San Marco.

-I enjoyed my time in Venice with the city being as beautiful as you might imagine.
-As good as it is, there are so many people there due to its popularity.
-But you can still have a good time and visit some stunning places like the islands of Burano and Murano!
+I enjoyed my time in Venice, which is as beautiful as you might imagine.
+However, due to its popularity, so many people are there.
+But you can still have a good time and visit some stunning places, like the islands of Burano and Murano!

-This Venice itinerary will provide you with all the information you need before you visit this incredible city.
+This Venice itinerary will provide all the information you need before visiting this incredible city.
 There’s info on where to stay, rough estimates of costs, the best time to visit and how to get around.

 Keep scrolling to discover what to do in Venice for 3 days!